Features

 Purpose.
 Catch a session that’s visibly struggling (or about to skip a skill) and nudge it mid-flight, not just at the next session.

-the playbook guard has tripped enough times after enough prompts, injecting a skill-
+once/session) fires when the lesson guard has tripped enough times after enough prompts,

-patterns and reminds you to invoke superpowers:writing-skills first.
+dispatcher) matches skill-authoring prompt patterns and reminds you to follow a disciplined

 Toggles: evaluator.escalation, skills.trigger_recall.